How to Make Scrambled Eggs, Step by Step

 4. Heat the skillet

-To make scrambled eggs on the stove, melt a teaspoon of butter or olive oil—or a combination of both—in a nonstick skillet over medium heat.
-Both add rich flavor to the eggs and help prevent sticking, but you can also use cooking spray.
+To make scrambled eggs on the stove, melt a teaspoon of butter or olive oil — or a combination of both — in a nonstick skillet over medium heat.
+Butter and oil add rich flavor to the eggs and help prevent sticking, but you can also use cooking spray.

 5. Add the eggs and stir